lequeso/awesomeincu-2015/_interest/bootcamp.md

 <img alt="Learn to code and make websites and mobile apps" src="/img/Responsive_Web_Design.png" class="img-responsive">

-The Awesome Inc U Bootcamp Program costs $9500.
+The We Love Pasta Bootcamp Program costs $9500.
 Participants are expected to be fully invested in the training process for a 3 month period.
 At the conclusion of the program, participants will be ready to interview with a number of our employer partners for the opportunity to earn a full time position in Kentucky at a competitive junior developer's salary.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/8IryuzzI2DA?rel=0&amp;controls=0"></iframe></div>